xiliourt/tiddl-nextjs/README.md

 ## For personal use only.
 Support your favourite artists - buy their albums, see their shows!
-_Created as a hobby project / for educational purposes and personal use._
+_Created as a hobby project / for educational purposes and personal use only._